6 of the best upholstery cleaners and stain-removing machines to remove stubborn marks and blemishes

 Why you can trust Real Homes Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-Based on cost-per-use, my girl math dictates that a device on offer will pay dividends in no time at all.
-Plus, owning an appliance outright has so many benefits.
-1) You don't have to do that weird "first clean" before the cleaner (read: stranger) comes around.
-2) You can clean outside of "working hours" and to your standards 3) It will be totally normal to undergo the task in your pajamas, and with your favorite playlist on Spotify.
+Based on cost-per-use, buying an upholstery cleaner can be cheaper than getting a professional to do the job, and has many benefits.
+1) You don't have to do that weird pre-clean before the cleaner calls.
+2) You can clean any time, and to your standards 3) It will be normal to undergo the task in your pajamas, and with your favorite playlist on Spotify.

 The best upholstery cleaners and carpet cleaning solutions